 - Projects that acquire land or interests in land to secure the value of these areas for conservation purposes.

 These investments contribute to healthy and diverse populations of native fish and wildlife by improving knowledge, restoring or managing habitats, and enabling stewardship.
 Research funding is limited to projects having a direct management or conservation applications for these species and their habitats.
-Learn more about our current projects»

 The Habitat Conservation Trust Foundation strongly believes that education is a critical component of conservation.
 Our in-house environmental education program, HCTF Education, provides grants to classrooms and schools, professional development workshops for teachers, and publications and other resources to connect individuals and communities to nature.
-You can learn more about our environmental education programs at hctfeducation.ca

 What Makes HCTF Unique?

-- its provincial scope;
+- Provincial scope;

 There are three documents that govern the establishment and operations of HCTF: